apache/spark/docs/graphx-programming-guide.md

 to have vertices of different types.
 However, this can be accomplished through inheritance.

 > GraphX optimizes the representation of `VD` and `ED` when they are plain old data-types (e.g.,
-> int, double, etc...) reducing the memory overhead of the graph representation.
+> int, double, etc...) reducing the in memory footprint.

 Logically the property graph corresponds to a pair of typed collections (RDDs) encoding the properties for each vertex and edge: